Classification of locally standard $T$-pseudomanifolds over topological stratified pseudomanifolds: Introduction

 The structure of this paper is as follows.
 In Section~\ref{Notation}, we introduce the notation and assumptions used throughout the paper.
 In particular, we define a {\it filtration by orbit dimension} on spaces with a torus action, and impose three conditions on this filtration.
-In Section~\ref{section T-pseudomanifold}, we introduce the {\it locally standard \(T\)-pseudomanifold} and prove its invariance under weakly \(T\)-equivariant homeomorphisms (see Proposition~\ref{inv of T-pseudomanifold}).
-In Section~\ref{section 4}, we show that the orbit space of a locally standard \(T\)-pseudomanifold admits a {\it topological stratified pseudomanifold} structure.
+In Section~\ref{section T-pseudomanifold}, we introduce the {\it locally standard $T$-pseudomanifold} and show that it is invariant under weakly $T$-equivariant homeomorphisms (see Proposition~\ref{inv of T-pseudomanifold}).
+In Section~\ref{section 4}, we show that the orbit space of a locally standard $T$-pseudomanifold admits a {\it topological stratified pseudomanifold} structure.
 It also prepares for the definition of an invariant called the {\it characteristic data}.

-In Section~\ref{section 5}, we give a precise definition of the characteristic data, and in Section~\ref{section weak isomorphism}, we introduce the notion of (weak) isomorphism between them.
-We also prove that the characteristic data are invariants under (weakly) equivariant homeomorphisms of locally standard \(T\)-pseudomanifolds (see Proposition~\ref{prop in 4}).
+In Section~\ref{section 5}, we introduce the notion of a {\it characteristic functor}, which generalizes the {\it characteristic function} introduced by Davis and Januszkiewicz.
+Furthermore, by abstracting the characteristic data of locally standard $T$-pseudomanifolds described in Section~\ref{section 4}, we define characteristic data on topological stratified pseudomanifolds.
+In Section~\ref{section weak isomorphism}, we introduce the notion of (weak) isomorphism between them.
+We also prove that the characteristic data are invariants under (weakly) equivariant homeomorphisms of locally standard $T$-pseudomanifolds (see Proposition~\ref{prop in 4}).
 In Section~\ref{easy examples}, we present basic examples.

-In Sections~\ref{section canonical model} and~\ref{section 9}, we construct a {\it canonical model} from given characteristic data and study its properties.
-In Section~\ref{section: model space}, we introduce the notion of a {\it model space}, which is needed for the proof of the main theorem.
-In Section~\ref{section 11}, we state and prove the classification theorem, the main result of the paper.
+In Section~\ref{section canonical model}, we construct a {\it canonical model} from given characteristic data and describe its basic properties.
+The construction of the canonical model is very natural as a topological model of spaces with a group action (see also \cite{DJ91}, \cite{MP06}, \cite{BH99}, \cite{SS21}, \cite{Yos11}, \cite{KK25}, among others).
+However, it is a nontrivial problem to show that the canonical model admits the structure of a locally standard $T$-pseudomanifold; this will be established in Section~\ref{section 12}.
+In Section~\ref{section 9}, we prove that if two characteristic data are (weakly) isomorphic, then the corresponding canonical models are also (weakly) equivariantly homeomorphic (see Theorem~\ref{thm of equivariant homeo of canonical model}).